 2.8 Definitions specific to this Policy are documented in Section 3.

 2.9 The City recognizes that mistakes and misunderstandings may occur; bidders may feel aggrieved and may seek to dispute the recommendation of an award of a contract.
-To maintain the integrity of the process, bidders who believe they have been treated unfairly can make this known by contacting the Manager of Purchasing and Supply prior to the award of the contract.
-The bidder must file the formal dispute for an appeal in writing within two (2) City of London business days of notification to the bidder by the City that their bid is not acceptable and request a hearing meeting with the Manager of Purchasing and Supply (or delegate).
+To maintain the integrity of the process, bidders who believe they have been treated unfairly can make this known by contacting the Senior Manager, Procurement and Supply prior to the award of the contract.
+The bidder must file the formal dispute for an appeal in writing within two (2) City of London business days of notification to the bidder by the City that their bid is not acceptable and request a hearing meeting with the Senior Manager, Procurement and Supply (or delegate).
 This meeting must be held within seven (7) City of London business days of notification.
 If the bidder disagrees with the decision of the hearing meeting the next step is to formally appeal to the City Treasurer (or delegate) in writing within seven (7) City of London business days.
 If the bidder disagrees with the decision of the City Treasurer, the next step is to formally appeal in writing to the City Clerk within seven (7) City of London business days.
 The Corporate Services Committee will hear the appeal and make a recommendation to Council regarding the dispute.
 City Council’s decision on the Committee’s recommendation is final.

 The City may, in its absolute sole discretion, reject any other bids submitted if the bidder, or any officer or Deputy City Manager of the bidder is or has been engaged, either directly or indirectly through another Corporation or personally, in/or during a dispute appeal of decision for the contract award action against the City.